yeoman/yeoman.io/app/authoring/dependencies.md

 ### Manage npm dependencies programmatically

-You can programatically create or extend your `package.json` file if you don’t want to use a template but like to have fixed versions.
-Yeomans file system tools can help to get this job done.
+You can programatically create or extend your `package.json` file if you don’t want to use a template but like to have fixed versions of your dependencies.
+Yeomans file system tools can help you to get this job done.

 Example defining `eslint` as dev dependency and `react` as dependency: